SpectrumQT/WWMI-TOOLS/README.md

 - **Bones Merging** — Automatically merges VG lists merging and joins duplicates
 - **Shape Keys Support** — Automatically handles original shape keys and supports custom ones
 - **Customizable Export** — Fast mod export engine with per-buffer export support

-## Disclaimers

-- **Alpha-1 Warning** — WWMI is in early alpha testing phase, so you can expect all kinds of issues.
-Also, please keep in mind that WWMI feature set and formats are not set in stone and may be subject to change.

 ## How To Use